Trinomial coefficients and related matrices over finite fields: Introduction

-Using this formula, Z.-W. Sun \cite[Thm.
-1.4]{S19} obtained that for any prime $p\equiv3\pmod4$, we have
+With the help of this formula, Z.-W. Sun \cite[Thm.
+1.4]{S19} proved that for any prime $p\equiv3\pmod4$,

 where $(\frac{\cdot}{p})$ is the Legendre symbol.
-In the same paper, Z.-W. Sun also posed the following conjecture: \begin{conjecture} Let $p\equiv 2\pmod 3$ be an odd prime and let Then $2\det T_p$ is a quadratic residue modulo $p$. \end{conjecture} The authors and H.-X. Ni \cite{WSN} showed that if $T_p$ is viewed as a matrix over $\mathbb{F}_p$, then and the above conjecture follows from this result directly.
+In the same paper, Sun also posed the following conjecture.

+\begin{conjecture} Let $p\equiv 2\pmod 3$ be an odd prime and let Then $2\det T_p$ is a quadratic residue modulo $p$. \end{conjecture} Later, the authors and H.-X. Ni \cite{WSN} confirmed this conjecture by proving the $p$-adic congruence